 For more information about PEP, visit PEP (CDC).

-PEP providers are medical professionals that can prescribe post exposure prophylaxis (PEP), order necessary laboratory testing, and conduct medication adherence counseling. - Michigan PrEP and PEP Navigator Directory
+PEP providers are medical professionals that can prescribe post exposure prophylaxis (PEP), order necessary laboratory testing and conduct medication adherence counseling.
+To locate a PEP provider, view Michigan's PrEP and PEP Directory.

 Provider Resources